zajictomas/Calculator/README.md

 # Calculator
-This is a simple calculator using HTML, CSS & JS with dark mode.
+This is a simple calculator created using HTML, CSS and JS.
+It contains a dark mode.